At this moment, the videos in this magazine are all in Dutch.

-“I don’t like to sit on my hands, I want to develop as a person”
+“I don’t like to sit on my hands, and I want to develop as a person”

 Joska le Conté